surajmitsel/surajmitsel/Management/QA.md

+### Brief about your self:

+Hi, I am Suraj I am currently working in NetApp as a Senior technical lead in a cloud storage core software group and I currently work with multiple technical team for implementing the PM requirement I closely works with PMs and Director to understand and gather the requirement and execute them using Scrum team.
+I also involved in d in working I also handle contractor team which is of around 8 people which mainly handles the customer cases and defects.

+Prior to that I was working in a Cisco in cloud and networking BU as a Engineering Leader and managing a team of 12 people and there also
+I had one contractor team of Germany of 5 people to handle specific Government project.
+The project which I was handling was related to Saas based solution for SDWAN and in the team I had control plan and data plan engineers.

+I have done my engineering in 2007 and also done Mtech in Software systems from BITTS pilani.

+### What are you looking for from this JOB
+- The reason why i am looking for this job is i intially understood this will be on the engineeting manger job role but its more like cunsltaions with lots of team and running the program as they have Program manager role at very high level and i am kind of doing similar so i am looking for engineering maanger job role.
+- Inially 6-7 month when there was no manager was highred i was doing the manager role now its changed

 ### Example: Recent which have resolved conflict

 - During working in `Cisco` we have the requirement to get the multi-tenancy instead of single tenant vs multi tenant based architecture so for that